OctopusDeploy/docs/docs/patterns/multi-region-deployment-pattern.md

 ## Conclusion

-[Environments](/docs/home/key-concepts/environments.md), [Tenants](/docs/home/key-concepts/tenants.md) and [Cloud Regions](/docs/home/deployment-targets/cloud-regions.md) can be used to model multi-region deployments in Octopus, but each different choice is optimized to a particular style of situation.
+[Environments](/docs/home/key-concepts/environments.md),Â [Tenants](/docs/home/key-concepts/tenants.md) andÂ [Cloud Regions](/docs/home/deployment-targets/cloud-regions.md)Â can be used to model multi-region deployments in Octopus, but each different choice is optimized to a particular style of situation.
 Choose the one that suits your needs best!